SmoQySuite/SmoQyDQMC.jl/docs/src/tutorials/hubbard_square.md

 runs a DQMC simulation of a ``N = 4 \times 4`` doped square Hubbard model at inverse temperature ``\beta = 4.0`` with interaction strength ``U = 5.0,`` chemical potential ``\mu = -2.0`` and next-nearest-neighbor hopping amplitude ``t^\prime = -0.25``.
 In the DQMC simulation, ``2500`` sweeps through the lattice are be performed to thermalize the system.
-Then an additional ``10,000`` sweeps are performed, after each of which measurements are be made.
+Then an additional ``10,000`` sweeps are performed, after each of which measurements are made.
 During the simulation, bin-averaged measurements are written to file ``100`` times, with each bin of data containing the average of ``10,000/100 = 100`` sequential measurements.